yangshiteng/Data-Science-Learning-Path/Notes/False Discovery Rate.md

 * False Discovery Rates are a tool to weed out bad data that looks good
-* The False Discovery Rate (FDR) can control the number of false positivesd
+* The False Discovery Rate (FDR) can control the number of false positives
 * Technically, the FDR is not a method to limit false positives, but the term is used interchangeablly with the methods.
 In particular, it is used for the "Benjamini-Hochberg method"

 # Let's look at how p-values are distributed when they come from same distributions